shonwolf/Hunger_Game/README.md

   * Insert people who are late and want to participate.
   * Print them and their childrens to the screen.
   * Remove cowards from the list.
-  * Print the one who want to stay and their childrens to the screen.
+  * Print the participants who want to stay and their childrens to the screen.
-  *
+  * Sort all the participants by their names.
+  * Print them and their childrens to the screen.
+  * Sort all the participants by thier ids.
+  * Print them and their childrens to the screen.
+  * Starts the hunger game and prints the last to stay.